-This Chunky Venison Chili is so very tender and it was made with the toughest cut of the deer, the front leg!
+This Chunky Venison Chili is so very tender and it was made with one of the tougher cuts of the deer, from the rear leg!
 The trick is to brown the venison chunks over very high heat, quickly.

 Toward the end of the winter, I usually try to clean out the tougher cuts of venison from the freezer.
 Those cuts that really benefit from cooking in the slow cooker, or slow braising.
 Slow Cooker Venison Carnitas is a perfect example.

 Another key to cooking these tougher cuts is to make sure that you remove all of the tendon that has multiple layers between the good meat.
 The tendon is hard to chew and your chili will not be as tender.

 Venison Chili is a great place to hide extra veges

 I always add lots of veges and beans to my chili.
 This batch I cleaned out the freezer of all the small bags of roasted sweet and hot peppers and garlic from my garden last summer.

 When I have a plethora of peppers in the garden, I can some, like these pickled peppers, make relishes, and candy some.
 I always roast a big batch and freeze them, too.
 They are great in soups and stews!!
 I also load it up with onions, celery and chipotle peppers!
 This chili is not lacking of flavor.